 I also sewed up the bodice pieces differently than instructed just that is what I am used to.
 I am so pleased with how this dress turned out.
 After I was done with this one I immediately made a coordinating dress for my other daughter and they will be wearing them to a wedding on a lake in WA this weekend.

 This pattern is such a beautiful and simple pattern and one that you can have lots of fun adding your own twist to.
 You can have lots of fun with fabric choices as well.
-There will definitely be more Bohemian Baby Doll dresses in the future over here.

 Today I am sharing a tutorial for a subtle high low drop waist sundress I made for my daughter for part of the 30 Days of Sundresses series hosted by Melly Sews.
 This is a super simple dress made for woven fabrics.
 I used a lightweight peach skin fabric from Girl Charlee.
 It was the perfect fabric for this project.